Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Characteristic-kernel constructions for random objects

 Throughout, we write the kernel mean embedding for a measure $P$ with respect to a kernel $k$ as $\mu^k(P)$ to make the dependence on both the kernel and the measure explicit.
-We first establish a key lemma that is foundational for the subsequent results: the property of being characteristic is preserved when a kernel is restricted to a Borel subset. \begin{lem} Let \(\cN,\cM\) be Polish spaces and let \(\phi\colon \cM\to \cN\) be an injective Borel measurable map.
-Let \(k_{\cN}\colon \cN\times \cN\to \bbR\) be a kernel that is characteristic \emph{(more generally, it suffices that \(k_{\cN}\) is characteristic on \(\phi(\cM)\))}.
-Define the pull-back kernel
+We first establish a key lemma that is foundational for the subsequent results: the property of being characteristic is preserved when a kernel is restricted to a Borel subset.